 In a project or task table, make sure you have three field types in place: a collaborator field for project contributors, and a date field and duration field for capturing the session that contributor is tracking.

-In the blocks menu, select the add a block option, and add a time tracker block to your base.
+In the apps menu, select the add a app option, and add a time tracker app to your base.
 Point the settings toward the fields you just created.

 Now when teammates are ready to log a session, they can simply hit the Start timer button and get to work!